Skip to main content

 Agreements with third parties containing provisions on mutual administrative assistance in customs matters

-Anti-fraud clauses are designed to tackle illicit trade by preventing the abuse of tariff preferences.
+Anti-fraud clauses are designed to tackle illicit trade by preventing the abuse of rules on the preferential treatment of goods.
 They support legitimate traders by eliminating improper and unfair competition.

-• all autonomous regimes, such as the Generalised Scheme of Preferences (GSP), covering around 76 countries (in 2018)
+• autonomous regimes such as the EU’s Generalised Scheme of Preferences (GSP),

-• conventional preferential tariff arrangements, i.e. free trade agreements (FTAs) or economic partnership agreements (EPAs), covering over 45 additional countries.
+• EU free trade agreements (FTAs) or EU economic partnership agreements (EPAs).

 List of anti-fraud clauses